-Plan and operate a fleet of shared runners
+Plan and operate a fleet of instance or group runners

 This guide contains best practices for scaling a fleet of runners in a shared service model.

-When you host a fleet of shared runners, you need a well-planned infrastructure that takes into consideration your:
+When you host a fleet of instance runners, you need a well-planned infrastructure that takes into consideration your:

 • Computing capacity.